isc-projects/stork/doc/dev/ci-images.rst

 - ``rake push:alpine`` - builds and pushes the image based on Alpine.
 - ``rake push:compose`` - builds and pushes the image based on official Docker image (includes docker-compose).
-- ``rake push:cloudsmith`` - builds and pushes the image with the CloudSmith tools
+- ``rake push:cloudsmith`` - builds and pushes the image with the Cloudsmith tools

 Changelog
 =========